About The Guild

 Button

-Bring your unique skills and experience to play an integral role on one of the Guild’s program or event committees.
+Bring your unique skills and experience to play an integral role on one of The Guild’s program or event committees.

 • Boo Bash Halloween Party

-Help coordinate this type 1 friendly Halloween celebration.
+Volunteer for this type 1 friendly Halloween celebration.
 Hundreds of children and their families are invited to this annual costume party to enjoy pizza, carnival games, a DJ, face painting, and a pumpkin decorating contest.

 Learn More